fbpx

 This article contains affiliate links, which means that I may receive a commission if you make a purchase using these links.

-Lumen is a metabolic breath analyzer that can tell you whether you’re using carbohydrates or fat for fuel.
+Lumen is a metabolism tracker (sometimes referred to as a metabolic breath analyzer) that can tell you whether you’re using carbohydrates or fat for fuel.
 The company calls it the first device designed to help you hack your metabolism.

 Pros